Apple's HomePod so far an also-ran with 6 percent of smart speaker market

-The tech titan snagged just 6 percent of the US smart speaker install base as of the end of June, according to a new report Thursday from market researcher Consumer Intelligence Research Partners.
-In comparison, Amazon stayed No. 1 with 70 percent and Google remained second witht 24 percent.
-The total install base reached 50 million devices.
+Only 6 percent of smart speaker users in the US had one of the tech titan's HomePod devices as of the end of June says a report Thursday from market researcher Consumer Intelligence Research Partners.
+In comparison, Amazon stayed No. 1, with 70 percent, and Google remained second, with 24 percent.
+The number of devices in use in the states hit 50 million.

-Apple started selling its Siri-powered HomePod speaker in early February to rival Amazon's Alexa-enabled Echo devices and the Google Assistant-powered Google Home.
-But while Amazon and Google both offer $50 versions of their speakers, Apple only sells one version and it costs $349.
+Apple started selling its Siri-powered HomePod speaker in early February to compete with Amazon's Alexa-enabled Echo devices and the Google Assistant-powered Google Home.
+But while Amazon and Google both offer $50 versions of their speakers, Apple sells only one version and it costs $349.
 Plus, the Echo went on sale in 2014 and the Home in 2016.

-That higher price and late entry into smart speakers was expected to limit the HomePod's potential, and so far that expectation appears to be playing out.
-However, industry watchers see Apple's loyal fanbase and its ability to charge more for its devices as reasons not to count out Apple in the market.
+Apple's higher price and late entry into smart speakers was expected to limit the HomePod's potential, and so far that expectation appears to be playing out.
+However, industry watchers see Apple's loyal fanbase and its ability to charge more for its devices as reasons not to count out the company in the market.

-Apple "now has a small but meaningful share" of the smart speaker market, CIRP's co-founder Josh Lowitz said.
+Apple "now has a small but meaningful share" of the smart speaker market, CIRP co-founder Josh Lowitz said.
 "It took a small share of the market from both Amazon and Google."

-With the HomePod selling for just a few months, it's still hard to tell whether the device will be able to continue gaining in market share or get boxed out by Amazon and Google.
-There's also potential for a smaller, cheaper version of the HomePod that could better compete against those lower-priced rivals.
+With the HomePod selling for just a few months, it's still hard to tell whether the device will be able to continue to gain in market share or get boxed out by Amazon and Google.
+There's also the potential for a smaller, cheaper version of the HomePod that could better compete against lower-priced rivals.

-Regardless, the HomePod remains a tiny piece of Apple's hardware empire, with its iPhones making up about two-thirds of revenue.
-Apple on Thursday became the first US and first tech company to hit $1 trillion in market value, a huge milestone that for now is unlikely to be impacted one way or another by the HomePod.
+Regardless, the HomePod remains a tiny piece of Apple's hardware empire, with the company's iPhones making up about two-thirds of revenue.
+Apple on Thursday became the first US and first tech company to hit $1 trillion in market value, a huge milestone that for now is unlikely to be affected one way or another by the HomePod.

 Blockchain Decoded: CNET looks at the tech powering bitcoin -- and soon, too, a myriad of services that will change your life.